1921 Alberta general election: United Farmers

 The United Farmers of Alberta under the leadership of President Henry Wise Wood was contesting its first general election.
 The UFA's political wing, as a party, had come into being after the UFA had voted to no longer be content with being a lobby group.
 It merged with the Non-Partisan League of Alberta, which had formed before the 1917 general election and had two sitting members.
 Non-Partisan League activists were significant within the political machinery of the United Farmers.

-The political strength of the merged party grew significantly after deciding to participate in elections directly.
+The political strength of the merged party grew after deciding to participate in elections directly.
 It won its first victory with the election of Alexander Moore in the Cochrane district in 1919 and achieved a coup when Conservative leader George Hoadley crossed the floor.
 The two Non-Partisan League MLAs, despite not changing their affiliation, caucused with the two new United Farmers MLAs.